raspberrypilearning/comic-character/en/step_3.md

 Add a `<label>` element to the superhero name section.

-The `<label>` element is good for accessibility.
+The `<label>` element allows you to define a title for a particular form field.

-It allows screen-readers to read the label when the user clicks on the input element.

 --- code ---
 ---